Extra place offers are a must if you’re serious about maximising your matched betting profits.

 Don’t worry if that doesn’t quite make sense at this point, things will become clearer as we work through an example.

 You’ll find an ‘Extra Place Offers’ post on my blog homepage each morning which lists the extra place races for that particular day.
 The bookmakers tend to go big on Saturdays and during the big festivals, but there are usually a handful of extra place races each day.

 You’ll also find them advertised on the bookmaker’s homepage and through their social media channels.

 Obviously, there’s no way of knowing which horse is going to finish in that exact extra place.
 The strategy, therefore, is to find horses that give us a small qualifying loss and big potential returns.

-Allow me to introduce you to the Extra Place Matcher, a new tool recently launched by OddsMonkey…
+Allow me to introduce you to the Extra Place Matcher, a fantastic tool offered by OddsMonkey…

 The Extra Place Matcher trawls the latest odds and highlights any profitable opportunities in an instant.
 Just select one of the extra place races from the drop-down menu at the top and away you go.

-There’s absolutely nothing wrong with manually searching for selections, however, the Extra Place Matcher tool really does save you a lot of the legwork.
+There’s absolutely nothing wrong with manually searching for selections, however, the Extra Place Matcher tool really does save you a lot of legwork.

 I’m now going to walk you through an example of a bet I placed on the 17:20 at Newmarket on Saturday 30th September 2017.
 Betfred were paying 5 places instead of 4, with the place part being paid at 1/5 odds.

 Always be aware of the minimum amount of runners required for the bookmaker to pay the extra place(s).
 For this particular race, a minimum of 16 runners were required, otherwise standard each way terms would apply.

 Once you’ve done a couple of extra place offers, you’ll be able to spot the profitable horses at a glance.